matthewgilbert/pdblp/_sources/tutorial.txt

                  ['DAYS_TO_MTY', 'SETTLE_DT'],
                  '20150625', '20150629')

+A useful trick to avoid throttling your connection when querying large data or to ensure you can reproduce your results without a connection in the future is to make use of the excellent ``joblib`` library.
+For example

+.. ipython:: python

+    import joblib
+    import shutil
+    from tempfile import mkdtemp
+    temp_dir = mkdtemp()
+    cacher = joblib.Memory(temp_dir)
+    bdh = cacher.cache(con.bdh, ignore=['self'])
+    bdh('SPY US Equity', 'PX_LAST', '20150629', '20150630')
+    bdh('SPY US Equity', 'PX_LAST', '20150629', '20150630')
+    shutil.rmtree(temp_dir)

 The ``custom_req()`` method can also be useful for prototyping requests which are not handled by other methods, however will not be of much use to most users